hindutva/hindutva.github.io/content/main/social-cultivation/dharma/aashrama/advice/k_to_men.md

     - Guilty here.
 I was so arrogant that I thought that it is generally suboptimal from the social point of view for two strong dhArmika minded people to come together in marriage (- that would make one good family; but if they were to choose and “convert” decadent mates – you’d get TWO good families).
     - Now, this can succeed, but it requires HUGE determination (a long drawn battle of proverbially trying to straighten the dog’s tail, fighting back decadent family supporters), MUCH pain.
 It will be like walking on a razor’s edge with a long standing risk of failure.
 You will curse yourself – guaranteed.
     - Further, there might be a biological cost (in reduced offspring count).
 Considering this, your naive calculation might well be off.
 - **Don’t fixate on IQ** (or proxies thereof like high scores in standardized tests or advanced academic degrees and tastes).
+(Not saying that you should ignore it altogether.)
-    - Remember that your ancestors, marrying into the same gene-pool without regard to such metrics, were able to produce a great line of luminaries.
+    - Remember that your ancestors, marrying into roughly the same gene-pool without regard to such metrics, were able to produce a great line of luminaries.
 Further, remember that high IQ can and does manifest non-academically – example in the pursuit of art-related shAstra-s, ability to memorize long stotra-s etc..
     - Women enmeshed in “careers”, despite having high IQ, may be idiots (like viShNusharman’s mUrkha-paNDita-s or NN Taleb’s “Intellectual Yet Idiot”s) and low quality mates (from a biological perspective).
 And this applies to IYI offspring as well.
 Hence, your fixation may result in quantitative (and if you are unsuccessful in your battles – qualitative) decline in your (and your clan’s) offspring.
 - **Don’t be afraid to call it off**.
 (You might learn about the shit you’re getting into after the initial agreement but before the actual marriage.)
     - You may feel honor bound, family-pressured etc..
 But damn it, it is the age of kali – when things turn sour, decadent women (and the associated manthara-s and kaikayi-s) will threaten divorce or suicide type shit which would have shocked your forefathers.
 How much worse is that?
 Remember – women can be quite fickle.
 (Recall also that Apastamba clearly even recommends a second wife if the first is incapable of playing her dhArmika role as a patnI. “धर्मप्रजासंपन्ने दारे नान्यां कुर्वीत १२ अन्यतराभावे कार्या प्राग् अग्न्याधेयात् १३ ” इत्यापस्तम्बधर्मसूत्रेषु। आधुनिके युगे भीमरावस्मृतिबलेन विच्छेदो ऽनिवार्यस् तस्मिन् सन्दर्भे। But then, you will have much more to loose, and your choices will be second rate.)
-- Be **wary of inter-caste marriage**.
+- Be **wary of inter-varNa marriage**.
+(Inter-jAti within the same varNa may be preferable.)
     - No – not my mistake.
 But I’ve seen it yield much pain elsewhere at close quarters.
     - Many “highly educated” shUdra-s (in marked contrast to their parents) are filled with bile and hatred for brAhmaNa-s, even if concealed well at the time of betrothal.
+- Of course, avoid inbreeding - avoids "inbreeding depression".
+Care more about sa-yoni than sa-gotra flaws.

 ## Marriage maintenance